ivin-titus/useful_c_programs/readme.md

 * Non-alphabetic characters remain unchanged.
 The encrypted or decrypted text is stored in a global variable.
 * Finally, the program displays the encrypted or decrypted text to the user.
 If the input text contains spaces or special characters, it will be correctly processed without causing errors or crashes
 * See cipher.c for more info

+Ways to Run this Program

+* gcc cipher.c -o cipher //( for gcc compiler )
+        ./cipher use key
+* run ./cipher without arguements , you'll be prompted to enter use & key.

+Note : Use refers to Encrypt/Decrypt - According to your use .
+Key is a number that's used to encrypt or decrypt cipher code .